-Smart conservation saves endangered rhino and gorillas in Rwanda
+Smart conservation saves rhino and gorillas in Rwanda

 In the same week that Sir David Attenborough declared that global warming could lead to the extinction of “much of the natural world”, the cheering tale of Olmoti, the Eastern black rhino due to make an epic journey from England to Rwanda, shows the power of positive action to protect endangered species when nations have the will to do so.